Tag Archives: Prayer

 Weak in my faith, I hoped against hope.

-One autumn day as the temperatures fell and the evenings grew chilly, Jerry wanted “female companionship.”
-He borrowed my Plymouth Duster, and drove more than a thousand miles, all the way from Houston to Denver, to get that companionship.
-Once there, he landed in jail and the police impounded my car.
-Weeks later, Donny paid someone in Denver to get my vehicle out of impound to drive it back home.
+One autumn day, as the temperatures fell and the evening grew chilly, Jerry wanted “female companionship.”
+He borrowed my Plymouth Duster.
+He drove more than a thousand miles from Houston to Denver to get that companionship.
+Once there, he landed in jail, and the police impounded my car.
+Weeks later, Donny paid someone in Denver.
+This person got my vehicle out of impound.
+Donny then drove it back home.

 Coincidentally—or by divine intervention—we never heard from Jerry again.